liferay/liferay-docs/devGuide/en/chapters/08-maven.markdown

             </executions>
         </plugin>

-6. To exclude the `/css` folder from unnecessary copying while packaging, add the following plugin configuration inside of the your `pom.xml`'s plugins
+6. To prevent unnessary copying of the `/css` folder during packaging, add the following plugin configuration within your `<plugins>` tag:
-   tag:

         <plugin>
             <artifactId>maven-war-plugin</artifactId>